-8.0 SURFACE WATER DISPOSAL
+7.0 SURFACE WATER DISPOSAL

-- 8.1 By reference to the Environment Agency's website, little if any of the development site is at risk from surface water flooding.
-A preliminary flood risk screening report prepared by Argyll Environmental identifies parts of the site as being susceptible to ground water flooding, albeit also identifies a similar susceptibility for the whole of Webheath and there is no documentary evidence to support such an assessment. - 8.2 The development site gains benefits from the existence of a number of water courses close to the southern and south-western boundaries of the site.
-These water courses comprise not only ecological and environmental assets to the development but also a means of surface water disposal subject to all necessary attenuation requirements. - 8.3 The development site will be the subject of a detailed flood risk assessment in accordance with legislative requirements.
+- 7.1 By reference to the Environment Agency's website, little if any of the development site is at risk from surface water flooding.
+A preliminary flood risk screening report prepared by Argyll Environmental identifies parts of the site as being susceptible to ground water flooding, albeit it also identifies a similar susceptibility for the whole of Webheath and there is no documentary evidence to support such an assessment. - 7.2 The development site gains benefits from the existence of a number of water courses close to the southern and south-western boundaries of the site.
+These water courses comprise not only ecological and environmental assets to the development but also a means of surface water disposal subject to all necessary attenuation requirements. - 8.3 The total development site has been the subject of a Preliminary Flood Risk Assessment, prepared by Weetwood, dated May 2013 and referenced 2367/FRA\v1.1, all in accordance with legislative requirements.

-9.0 CONCLUSIONS
+8.0 CONCLUSIONS

-- 9.1 The development site is crossed by a number of overhead and underground services.
+- 8.1 The development site is crossed by a number of overhead and underground services.
 It would be both feasible and viable to relocate the overhead services into underground cables/ducts.
-Diversion of the existing underground services is not considered viable and their routes should be suitably incorporated into the development layout with their necessary easement/wayleave corridors. - 9.2 Early indications are that all principle services and drainage provisions can be made available to serve the development.
+Diversion of the existing underground service is not considered viable and its route should be suitably incorporated into the development layout with its necessary easement/wayleave corridor. - 8.2 Early indications are that all principle services and drainage provisions can be made available to serve this phase of the development.